Frequently Asked Questions

 About Wicked the Musical

 Wicked the Musical started playing at the Gershwin Theatre in 2003 and has been one of the most successful Broadway Musicals in history.
-Currently the 11th longest running musical in broadway history, Wicked has played nearly 5,000 shows since it’s launch.
+Currently the 10th longest running musical in Broadway history, Wicked has played over 5,000 shows since it’s launch.

 The original cast won 3 tony awards and included soon-to-be celebrity Idina Menzel.
 With music written by Stephen Schwartz the play is based on a 1995 book, “Wicked, the Life and Times of the Wicked Witch of the West” written by Winnie Holzman.
 The book is an alternate telling of the backstory of Frank Baum’s legendary “Wizard of Oz”, and focuses on the history of the Elphaba (eventually know as the infamous Wicked Witch of the West) and Glinda the Good.